Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-guide.md

 level18/   ← Level Data for "The Towers of Joy Castle"

 Standard level folder layout:
-  sfx/                 ← Contains the sound effects (as .wav files) entity-descriptions/ ← Contains descriptions of entities entities/            ← Contains entity definitions and scripts (isolated relative to individual entities) scripts/             ← Contains files that define scripts which may target multiple entities, but overall are related.
-(This is just an organization tactic.) script.ndl           ← The script to apply the changes for this particular level
+  entities/            ← Contains entity definitions and scripts (isolated relative to individual entities) images/              ← Contains custom textures to import scripts/             ← Contains files that define scripts which may target multiple entities, but overall are related.
+(This is just an organization tactic.) sounds/              ← Contains the sound effects (as .wav files) script.ndl           ← The script to apply the changes for this particular level

 TODO: 3D Models, 3D Model Animations, 3D Model Skeletons, 3D Model Collision
 TODO: Map Terrain, Map Terrain Collision, etc
-TODO: Textures
-TODO: More probably.
 ```

 ### Overall Mod Folder Structure